 - 1. Turn the meter OFF. - 2.
-Plug the sensor probe to the meter and keep it out of the tank. - 3.
-Turn the meter ON.
+Plug the sensor probe to the meter and keep it out of the tank. - Turn the meter ON.
 Wait for the capacitors to discharge (approximately 5 seconds).
 You can check by pressing START.
 If the number is not 0, then you need to wait some more.
 This is only needed when you turn on the meter.
-Place the probe in the tank, and make sure he Ultrasonic tank is running. - 4.
+Place the probe in the tank, and make sure he Megasonic tank is running. - 4.
 Hold the probe in a set location and hit START (the meter is now counting).
 The reading that is displayed (on the right) is the instant energy from the moment you hit start, and will stop counting when you hit STOP.
 This number will fluctuate up and down because of the cavitation energy present.
 While the meter is still counting, you can hit Xbar to see the average energy reading (now on the left).
 You can hit Xbar again to return to the instant energy reading. - 5.
 While the meter is counting and the instant energy is not 0, you can hit KHZ to see the frequency of the ultrasonic energy at that specific location, displayed in kHz.
-Hit Xbar to return to the instant energy readings.
-The frequency accuracy may be improved by angling the probe lens from the transducer and stirring the fluid in the tank.
-This is only necessary for low frequencies. - 6.
+Hit Xbar to return to the instant energy readings. - 6.
 If you do not move the probe from the moment you hit START to when you hit STOP, you will have an average energy reading (Xbar) for that location during that period of time.
-You can also hit MAX to see the maximum energy in that period of time, MIN to see the minimum energy, and S.D. to see the standard deviation. - 7.
-If the meter is in AUTO mode, once you hit STOP, all the data is stored in a memory location.
+You can also hit MAX to see the maximum energy in that period of time, MIN to see the minimum energy, and S.D. to see the standard deviation. - If the meter is in AUTO mode, once you hit STOP, all the data is stored in a memory location.
 If you are in SINGLE mode, you can hit STO to store the data (if desired). - 8.
 If you would like to get an average reading within the tank, simply place the probe in the tank and press START and begin "walking" the prove across the tank in a systematic fashion and at various depths.
-If you do so for 90 seconds, the readings will begin to converge on an average for that tank.
+If you do so for 90-120 seconds, the readings will begin to converge on an average for that tank.
 Press STOP before removing the probe from the tank.